pivotal-cf/bookbinder/README.md

 ## Middleman Templating Helpers

-Bookbinder comes with a Middleman configuration that provides a handful of helpful functions, and should work for most Book Projects.
-To use a custom Middleman configuration instead, place a `config.rb` file in the `master_middleman` directory of the Book Project (this will overwrite Bookbinder's `config.rb`).
+Bookbinder comes with a Middleman configuration that provides a handful of helpful functions, and should work for most Book projects.
+To use a custom Middleman configuration instead, place a `config.rb` file in the `master_middleman` directory of the Book project (this will overwrite Bookbinder's `config.rb`).

-Bookbinder provides several helper functions that can be called from within a .erb file in a doc repo, such as a layout file.
+Bookbinder provides several helper functions that can be called from within an .erb file in a doc repo, such as a layout file.

 ### Quick Links
 `<%= quick_links %>` produces a table of contents based on in-page anchors.